What does 'organic wine' actually mean?

 Natural compost and manure take the place of chemical fertilizers, while crop rotation and mulching control weeds.
 Insects and pests can be controlled with humane traps, grazing animals or sexual confusion pheromones, which control the population and therefore the damage that pests can inflict in the vineyard.
 There are also a number of naturally-derived sprays and teas that can be used in the vineyard in place of the chemical alternatives.

-In the winery, natural or ambient yeasts are used in place of cultured yeasts, and the excessive addition of sulphites or preservatives is avoided.
+In the winery, natural or ambient yeasts are used in place of cultured yeasts, and Winemakers avoid excessive additions of sulphites or preservatives.
 Practices like de-alcoholisation and must concentration are forbidden.
 Any additions to the wine, such as fining agents, must have been derived from organic materials.

-While organic produce has recently come to the wider attention of consumers, it certainly isn’t a new concept in winemaking, and due to the benefits, many winemakers have practised organic farming, albeit without certification, for many years.
+While organic produce has recently come to the wider attention of consumers, it certainly isn’t a new concept in winemaking.
+Due to the benefits, many winemakers have practised organic farming, albeit without certification, for many years.

 What are the benefits?

-As fewer chemicals are used in the vineyards and wineries, water can be reused, and composting reduces waste and doubles as natural fertilizer for next year’s crop.
+Water can be reused, because fewer chemicals are used in the vineyards and wineries.
+While composting reduces waste and doubles as natural fertilizer for next year’s crop.

-In following organic practices, it is relatively easy for growers to promote biodiversity in the vineyard; this reduces the impact on local wildlife and increases the natural nutrients in the soil, which can encourage a level of self-sustainability in the vines.
+In following organic practices, it is relatively easy for growers to promote biodiversity in the vineyard; this reduces the impact on local wildlife and increases the natural nutrients in the soil, encouraging self-sustainability in the vines.
 Not only does all of this ensure a fruitful harvest for today’s growers, but it means that the vineyards will also be healthy for generations to come.

 So why doesn’t everyone do it?